 Transfer to the baking sheet.
 Broil for about 12-15 minutes, stirring halfway through.
 Brussels sprouts should be lightly charred and fork tender.

-Sauteing is a quick and healthy way to cook Brussels sprouts.
-You can easily season them as they cook and make sure they don’t overcook.
+Sautéing is a quick and healthy way to cook Brussels sprouts.
 Half a cup of Brussels sprouts in olive oil contains approximately 81 calories, 7 grams of fat, 3 grams of carbs, 2 grams of fiber, and 1.5 grams of protein.

-To sauté, heat 2 tablespoons extra virgin olive oil over medium low heat.
+To sauté, heat two tablespoons extra virgin olive oil over medium-low heat in a heavy-bottomed pan like an enamel sauté pan (the ones from Caraway are non-toxic and naturally non-stick).
 Add two minced garlic cloves and sauté for one minute.
 Add one pound halved Brussels sprouts to the pan.
 Raise heat to medium and cook for about ten minutes, or until fork tender.
 Add desired seasonings and serve.

 This is the perfect Brussels sprouts recipe to try now that you know how to cook Brussels sprouts.
 The sweet and salty twist provides a tasty balance that you won't be able to resist.